jones753/Stick-Hero/README.md

 - Built with Flutter stable; tested on emulator/simulator."

 ## License

-MIT License
+Copyright © 2026 Joona Kaikkonen.
+All rights reserved.

-Copyright (c) 2026 Joona Kaikkonen
+This code may not be copied, modified, or distributed without explicit permission.